GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/google.md

 ![image](../img/admin-guide/multi-factor/04-configure-authorization-page.png)

 Now you're ready to create the credentials.
-Enter **Authorized JavaScript origins**.
-It should be the uri of your Gluu Server--for example `https://idp.example.com`.
+Enter Authorized JavaScript origins.
+It should be the URI of your Gluu Server, e.g.: `https://idp.example.com`.

 ![image](../img/admin-guide/multi-factor/05-create-oauth2-creds.png)